denten-books/plain-text/main.md

 publishing practices today rely on some of the same machinery described in this chapter.

 The attached documents illustrate my thesis in practice.
-On the left the reader will find a visual representation of Laurence Sterne's *The Life and Opinions of Tristram Shandy, Gentleman*, encoded into the binary Portable Document Format (PDF).
-Helfman's self-similarity dotplots are then used to visualize the underlying bit structure.
+In the first image the reader will find a visual "dotplot" representation of Laurence Sterne's *The Life and Opinions of Tristram Shandy, Gentleman*, in plain text (`.txt`) file format.
+To produce the image, I use the Helfman's self-similarity dotplot approach.
 Dotplots, as Helfman explains, "reveal similarity structures in data regardless of format and in text and software regardless of language [@helfman]."
-The following, for example, is a simple dotplot from
+They can be used for authorship identification, plagiarism detection, or to find similarity in genetic material.
+The following, is a simple dotplot from Shakespeare:
-Shakespeare:

 !["Six words of Shakespeare." @helfman](images/helfman.png)

-When applied to raw, binary data, self-similarity plots can be used to study data structure, to identify security threats, and to reverse engineer unknown file types.
+When applied to raw, binary data, self-similarity plots can be used to study data structures, to identify security threats, and to reverse engineer unknown file types.
+Note that at this level, we are not observing patterns of meaning (as repetition of words or word clusters), but rather structural patterns in the underlying bit structure.
+We cannot tell, from the image what these types mean, only that they are structured in a particular way.
+Different file formats, like the common `.docx` and `.mobi` will leave a common signature, even when corrupted.
+The sparse topography of the `.txt` file indicates a relative paucity in bit types.
+The hex types are limited to human-legible UTF-8 character set (used to to encode the `.txt` file).
+The square on the lower likely represents lower case letters, with the other two squares showing capitals and punctuation.

-behavior and structure of undocumented file formats" and to "detect and analyze malicious content in known Using attack vectors outlined in

-@steve, @rahman, @maior

-Using BinView,

-My "closest possible" reading of James Joyce's "Ulysses" contain a malicious code injection.
-Were my readers to open the pictured file, it would erase their hard drives.
+The second image shows the popular Mobipocket (`.mobi`) book format, used to store books in Amazon Kindle device, for example.
+While the plain text signature is still present, other structures come now also come into view.
+These are not human-legible under closer examination (using a hex-editor for example) because the data is encrypted.
+The plain text characters remaining comprise snippets of code, and some light header and footer information, identifying the file to reader applications.

+To produce the third image, I encode the plain text version of the novel into the Portable Document Format (`.pdf`), another commonly circulated binary format for document storage.
+In an additional step, I use code injection techniques outlined in @steve, @rahman, @maior to introduce a malicious script into the header of the file.
+Depending on the version of the reader's Adobe Acrobat Reader, the code will execute when opening the document, with the potential of causing significant corruption to the system.
+The injection is clearly visible on the image to the right, manifesting as a "cavity" of un-encrypted characters.
+Steps could be taken to further mask the malicious script, blending it with the background encrypted-bet structure, which would make the injection much more difficult to find.

 ![Malicious code injection into the text of Laurence Sterne's *Tristram Shandy*.
 Unaltered PDF structure on the right.
-Cavitation in
+Cavitation indicating presence of injected code on the right.](image/png)

-I do not mean to imply that raw reading of this sort, at circuit and magnetic media level, will somehow come to supplement reading at the surface for meaning and representation.
+I do not mean to imply that "closest possible" reading of this sort, at the circuit and magnetic media level, will somehow come to supplement reading at the surface for meaning and representation.
 Microanalysis is meant to complement close reading: giving it physical space, time, and scope.
-But the reading for surface alone risks losing sight of the struggle for bare control of book and document as device.
-The device *can* determine the message when unchecked.
-In these conditions, reading for meaning or form alone risks losing its object of study, as surface representations change dynamically and tailor themselves to fit the reader's mood, to match the environment, or to please some remote censor.
+But reading at the surface alone cannot reveal the struggle for bare control of the literary device.
+The machine *can* determine the message when unchecked.
+In these conditions, reading without depth risks losing its object of study, as surface representations change dynamically and tailor themselves to fit the reader's mood, to match the environment, or to please some remote censor.
 Best, Marcus, and Sontag are right in treating claims to symptomatic reading with suspicion, as claims to power.
 The reader of depth divines secret knowledge, with or without merit, creating an imbalance of interpretation.
-The writer on magnet and silicon does not merely claim to, but actually does transform surfaces.
-Critical reading must therefore begin with reclaiming the underlying material conditions of meaning making.
+Critical reading in all dimensions, must therefore begin with the ethics of mutual legibility.
+It begins with readers reclaiming the underlying material conditions of meaning making.
 The answer to the machine remains in the machine.

 [^ln3-illusion]: See for example @kirschenbaum_mechanisms_2012, 135: "Computers